I. Election Records

 Voter registration records may be obtained on CD from the Oklahoma State Election Board.
 A fee schedule ranges from $10 for a precinct to $150 for statewide.
 The state election board may promulgate rules to keep confidential the residence and mailing address of voters who are members of certain classes, including judges, district attorneys, persons protected by victim’s protection orders, etc. 26 O.S. § 4-115.2.

-While there is no specific provision in the Open Records Act addressing election materials, the Oklahoma Supreme Court has determined that state statutes distinguish between “record” and “ballot” and a “ballot” is not a business record of the Election Board subject to disclosure under the Act.
+While there is no specific provision in the Open Records Act addressing election materials, the Oklahoma Supreme Court has determined that state statutes distinguish between a “record” and a “ballot,” and a “ballot” is not a business record of the Election Board subject to disclosure under the Act.
 Milton v.
 Hayes, 1989 OK 12, 770 P.2d 14.
-The Court further held that should the ballot be a record, it would fall under the exception in the Act which requires a public body to keep confidential records that are not discoverable under state law.
+The Court has further held that if a ballot were a record, it would fall under the exception in the Act which requires a public body to keep confidential records that are not discoverable under state law.
 The ballot is deemed confidential.

 Elector information is available for inspection as specified in ORS 247.940 and 945.
 Under ORS 247.965, voters may request that addresses be exempted from disclosure, and such an exemption remains in effect until the voter requests it be terminated or updates his/her registration information.
 Under ORS 247.973 no one but an election official may make a copy or provide a copy of a voter’s signature.
 Additionally, ORS 247.955 prohibits use of voter registration lists for commercial purposes.

 There is no statute specifically addressing election results or suggesting different treatment for such records.
-In 38 Op Atty Gen 1318, October 13, 1977, the Oregon Attorney General concluded that an election officer may not refuse inspection of poll book solely because inspection may disclose how a particular elector voted.
+In one opinion, the Oregon Attorney General concluded that an election officer may not refuse inspection of poll book solely because inspection may disclose how a particular elector voted.
+38 Op.
+Att’y Gen. 1318 (Oct.
+13, 1977).

 These are open and no exemption to disclosure seems applicable.